Common Law Marriage in Utah

 Victoria Cramer can help you decide if establishing your relationship as a marriage can preserve your rights to any property, or benefit you in any other way, upon separation from your partner.
 Simply because your situation is unique, you should never sacrifice your legal rights or interests, especially when it can improve your situation as you begin a new chapter in your life.

 Contact an experienced lawyer about your common law marriage questions

-If you are interested in establishing your relationship as a marriage in Centerville, Farmington, or Bountiful, Utah, please contact Victoria Cramer to schedule a consultation.
+If you are interested in establishing your relationship as a marriage please contact Victoria Cramer to schedule a consultation.
 Do not sacrifice your legal rights and interests based on the numerous misconceptions surrounding common law marriage.